 - Pool: Optionally specify a pool for the parent virtual service.
 The pool will only be used if no child virtual service matches a client’s requested domain name.

 - SSL Certificate: An SSL certificate may be configured which could either be a wildcard certificate or a specific domain name.
-The parent’s SSL certificate will only be used if the client’s request does not match a child virtual service domain.
+The parent’s SSL certificate will be used if the client does not send an SNI hostname TLS extension or if client’s TLS SNI hostname does not match any of the child VSs virtual service domain names.
 If an SSL certificate with specific domain name is returned to the client, as in the case of sending a friendly error message, the client will receive an SSL name mismatch message.
 So, it is advisable to use a wildcard on the parent.

 The parent virtual service will receive all new client TCP connection handshakes, which will be reflected in the statistics.
 Once a child virtual service is selected, the connection is internally handed off to a child virtual service, so subsequent metrics such as packets, concurrent connections, throughput, requests, logs and other statistics will only be recorded on the child virtual service.
 Similarly the child virtual service will not have logs for the initial TCP or SSL handshakes, such as the SSL version mismatch errors, which are recorded at the parent virtual service.

 The parent delegates to the child during the SNI phase of the TLS handshake.